DaelonSuzuka/DaelonSuzuka/README.md

 Here are some of my notable projects:

 Embedded Projects:
-- [Easy-XC8](https://github.com/DaelonSuzuka/Easy-XC8) - A streamlined a powerful XC8 toolchain
+- [Easy-XC8](https://github.com/DaelonSuzuka/Easy-XC8) - A streamlined and powerful XC8 toolchain

 Godot plugins:
 - [Diagraph](https://github.com/DaelonSuzuka/Diagraph) - A dialog manager with a focus on clean workflow and unrestrained power